Building Surveying - BSc (Hons)

 Our next Open Day is taking place in Summer 2021.
 It's the perfect opportunity to tour our facilities, hear from some of our staff and get a feel of what it's like to study at BCU.

 This course is open to International students

 Student Story by Raja Khan

 University was always a priority for Raja, but only became a possibility for him after he had secured the Building Birmingham Scholarship.
 Since coming to BCU, Raja has gone from strength to strength, developing into a mature and professional individual.
-Once he graduates, he aims to become a chartered surveyor so he can positively impact people’s quality of living.

 Are you planning to study an undergraduate degree course in a Built Environment subject?
 If so, you may be eligible for grant funding of up to £9,500 to help you during your studies at Birmingham City University.

 We accept a range of qualifications, the most popular of which are detailed below.